bendyworks/concert-cam/README.md

 1. Pressing the button should insert a space into the document.
 1. The button is all set!

+## Set up the button's software:

+1. Clone this repo onto the button Pi.
+1. Run `pip install -r requirements.txt` in the `concert_cam` directory.

 ## Assembling the camera board:

 1. Attach the 4.3" TFT panel to the Camera Raspberry Pi's composite video connector.